jacobduijzer/jacobduijzer/README.md

 ### About me

 I am Jacob Duijzer, a Software Engineer with a passion for quality, testing and sharing knowledge.
-Currently I work for [Team Rockstars IT](https://www.teamrockstars.nl) as a consultant.
-I like to learn new technologies and share knowledge with others.
+I am working for [Team Rockstars IT](https://www.teamrockstars.nl) as an IT consultant, focussing on engineering practices.
+I like to learn new technologies and to share knowledge with others.
 I am especially happy when I can work together with a team, helping them grow.

 ### My latest blog posts
 * [Een monoliet?
 Nee, dat hebben wij niet meer!](https://blog.duijzer.com/nl/posts/team_topologiesmonolieten/)